Legnica railway station

 Legnica (Liegnitz) is a railway station in the town of Legnica, Lower Silesia, Poland.

 Current building of the station has been opened for the public in 1927 and represents Art Deco style in architecture.
 It is one of few stations in Poland which has a large hall of steel-glass.

 Train services

-Train services are operated by Przewozy Regionalne and Koleje Dolnośląskie.
+Train services are operated by Koleje Dolnośląskie, Polregio, and PKP Intercity.

 Until mid-December 2014 the station was also served by EuroCity "Wawel", which used to run once daily between Berlin Hauptbahnhof and Wrocław Główny.
 The service has been re-established since 2020, now extending further East to Przemyśl near the Ukrainian border.

 The station is served by the following service(s):